 Why Schedule Updates for Posts and Pages in WordPress?

 By default, WordPress allows you to schedule posts to be published at a specific time.
-However, you cannot schedule content updates for a post or page that is already published.
+However, you cannot schedule content updates for a post or page that has already been published.

-Business websites may want to make scheduled changes to appear at a certain time.
-For example, when you are running a sales event or limited time promotional offer.
+For example, if you run a business website, you may want to make scheduled changes appear at a certain time, such as when you are running a sales event or a limited-time promotional offer.

-Normally, you will have to make changes at the exact time you want them to appear.
-Your changes become live as soon you hit the update button.
-Some site owners save their changes as a draft and then copy / paste them at the right time.
+Normally, you will have to manually make changes at the exact time you want them to appear on your WordPress blog.
+Your changes then become live as soon you hit the update button.

-Wouldn’t it be nice if you can schedule your content updates just like you would schedule new posts and pages?
+Wouldn’t it be nice if you could schedule your content updates just like you would schedule new posts and pages?

-Let’s take a look at how to easily schedule content updates in WordPress to improve your workflow and keep your old content fresh.
+In the following sections, we’ll share how you can easily schedule content updates in WordPress to improve your workflow and keep your old content fresh.
+Here’s a quick overlook at all the steps we’ll cover:

 Scheduling Content Updates in WordPress